Sean McVay: 2021 season: Super Bowl LVI victory

 In the first NFL playoff game played on Monday Night Football, the Rams defeated their NFC West rival, the Arizona Cardinals, by a score of 34–11.
 With the win, McVay's record over the Cardinals improved to 10–1 over five seasons.
 The following week, the Rams traveled to Tampa Bay and narrowly beat the Buccaneers 30–27.
 The win put the Rams into the NFC Championship Game for the second time under McVay's leadership, giving him his fifth postseason victory, the most in team history.
-Returning to SoFi Stadium for the NFC Championship Game, the Rams rallied from a 10-point deficit to defeat their other NFC West rival, the San Francisco 49ers, by a score of 20–17, with McVay winning his second conference title and advancing to Super Bowl LVI, where the Rams defeated the Cincinnati Bengals by a score of 23–20, rallying with a late touchdown to win.
+Returning to SoFi Stadium for the NFC Championship Game, the Rams rallied from a 10-point deficit to defeat their other NFC West rival, the 49ers, by a score of 20–17, with McVay winning his second conference title and advancing to Super Bowl LVI, where the Rams defeated the Cincinnati Bengals by a score of 23–20, rallying with a late touchdown to win.
 The victory made McVay the youngest head coach in NFL history to win the Super Bowl at age 36.

 2022 season

-Prior to the season opener, the Rams announced that McVay and General Manager Les Snead had signed extensions with the team, keeping them with the franchise until the 2026 season.
+Prior to the season opener, the Rams announced that McVay and General Manager Les Snead had signed extensions with the team, keeping them with the franchise through the 2026 season.
 McVay and the Rams would host the Buffalo Bills in their first game for the 2022 season, where they unveiled their Super Bowl championship banner at SoFi Stadium.
 The Rams would lose 31–10, in what would be the first time McVay would lose a season opener, and the first time he would have an active season record under .500.
 McVay and the Rams struggled to defend their title throughout the season, as the team lost key members Matthew Stafford, Cooper Kupp, and Aaron Donald to injury for significant portions of the year.
-Injuries led to the team turning to former #1 overall pick Baker Mayfield to start at quarterback for the remainder of the season.
+Injuries led to the team turning to former #1 overall pick Baker Mayfield to start at quarterback for the rest of the season.
 Mayfield finished the year with a 2–3 record with wins coming against the Las Vegas Raiders on Thursday Night Football and the Denver Broncos on Christmas.
-But with consecutive road losses to the Los Angeles Chargers and the Seattle Seahawks, the Rams would finish 5–12 and miss the playoffs in McVay's first losing season as a head coach.
+However, with consecutive road losses to the Los Angeles Chargers and Seattle Seahawks, the Rams finished 5–12 and missed the playoffs in McVay's first losing season as a head coach.